-The world speaks a variety of languages but somehow, it is projected that about 30 years from now, the languages of the future that will be spoken will only be the major languages that are already dominant today.
+The world speaks a variety of languages.
+Yet somehow, it is projected that about 30 years from now, the languages of the future that will be spoken will only be the major languages that are already dominant today.

-Globalization shrunk the world, as corporations and organizations are no longer limited to do business within the boundaries of the countries were they were established.
+Globalization shrunk the world.
+Corporations and organizations are no longer limited to do business within the boundaries of the countries were they were established.
 Globalization has created a global village where different countries, cultures and nationalities collaborate.
-Globalization is one of the most vital tools that helped business operations serve more market locations worldwide, tapping various resources, skills and capabilities to provide materials, goods and services as well as employment to more people.
+As one of the most vital tools that helped business operations serve more market locations worldwide, tapping various resources, skills and capabilities to provide materials, goods and services as well as employment to more people, globalization is the future!

 And do you know what the vital factor that enabled globalization is?
 It’s language!

 A few of the world’s major languages dominate the international stage for a long time.
 Some of these are Russian, English and recently, Mandarin Chinese.
 However, the trend is moving towards several more languages rising to the surface to be part of the list of the world’s future languages.